mingai-nexucore/mingai-nexucore.github.io/README.md

 - **Text-to-speech** — Listen to any AI response read aloud with automatic language detection
 - **Online research** — Toggle web search to let MingAI pull in live, up-to-date information from the internet
 - **File attachments** — Attach code, text, document, and image files directly to your messages
+- **PDF analysis** — Attach any PDF and MingAI 2.4 will read and analyze its full contents
 - **Chat history** — Conversations are saved locally and accessible from the sidebar
 - **Markdown rendering** — Full markdown support including syntax-highlighted code blocks
 - **Customizable system prompt** — Tailor MingAI's personality and behavior via Settings